rthrblck/guidelines/README.md

     - [ ] svg2pdf.js?
   - [ ] A share button?
 It could use the settings to create a URL that recreates the settings

+Make it right
+- [ ] inputs
+  - [ ] Write custom input field component with individual variations to clean up inputs.js?
+Seems like a good idea

-- [ ] Make it all pretty
+- [ ] svg

+Make it all pretty
+- [ ] Read MUI styling docs and watch some videos
 - [ ] Write user-facing explanations of each input variable using plain English and simple, specific illustrations to make clear what each input defines for users of any knowledge level.
+Perhaps a small graphic would help, too
   - [ ] Move them to tool tips or something like them to have less information always on the page
 - [ ] Use "Butterick's Practical Typography" as a starting point for type decisions.
 - [ ] Make sure contrast and text size are appropriate for all users

+Future
+- [ ] inputs
+  - [ ] Add line color dropdown menu with basic options

+- [ ] svg

 ## Feature Notes